Table of Contents_

 Do streaming devices come with Ethernet ports?

-This spec varies by brand, so be sure to check your choice of the streaming device before purchasing.
+This spec varies by brand, so be sure to check your choice of streaming device before purchasing.

 Do regular TVs come with Ethernet ports?